wbamberg/idl-reference/docs/nsISelection.md

 Extends the selection by moving the selection end to the specified node and offset,
 preserving the selection begin position.
 The new selection end result will always
 be from the anchorNode to the new focusNode, regardless of direction.
-@param parentNode      The node where the selection will be extended to
-@param offset          Where in node to place the offset in the new selection end

 #### Parameters ####